tomhallmain/muse/README.md

 - `llm_model_name` - The name of the LLM to use, exactly the same as Ollama model name.
 - `text_cleaner_ruleset` - Add rules to this list to edit text before it is spoken by muse.
 - `tongue_twisters_dir` - If using the "tongue_twister" topic, set this to a directory containing audio files of tongue twisters (or any other set of audio files!) for muse to play intermittently.
+- `prompts_directory` - Directory containing prompts for different topics and languages.
+Supports:
+  - System prompts in root directory
+  - Language-specific prompts in subdirectories (e.g., 'en/', 'de/')
+  - Automatic translation fallback when language-specific prompts aren't available
+- `dj_personas` - Configure different DJ personas with unique voices, tones, and characteristics.
+Each persona can have its own language settings.
+The "voice_name" must match one of the Coqui speakers, see `tts/speakers.py` for the full list.

 ## Usage